pmorissette/klink/docs/source/intro.rst

 ~~~~~~~

 IPython currently supports markdown cells.
 These are converted to the
-appropriate .rst type by the klink helper function.
-The function calls
+appropriate .rst type by the klink helper function (h1, h2, p, etc.).
-ipython's nbconvert with the **--to rst** option.
-You will need an
+The function calls IPython's nbconvert with the **--to rst** option.
+You
-up-to-date version of pandoc for this to work properly.
+will need an up-to-date version of pandoc for this to work properly.

 .. code:: python